ChewKeanHo/researches-filesystems-hierarchy/UNIX/bin/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This is the base directory housing critical programs and applications for an operating system to function properly without any mounting (e.g. `/usr` is not mounted or absent).
-This means it can operate in `Single-User` mode in BSD realm.
+This is the base directory for housing critical programs and applications of an operating system (OS) to function properly and minimally without any mounting (e.g. `/usr` is not mounted or absent).
+This means it can operate in `Single-User` mode in BSD realm or `Emergency Mode` in Linux realm.

-The goal is to have minimum possible critical programs enough for basic functionalities for performing baseline operations like mounting `/usr` directory for functionalities extensions or rescue recovery.
+The goal is to have minimally sufficient programs enough for basic functionalities to perfrom critical tasks like mounting `/usr` UNIX System Resources directory for functionalities extension, performing self-rescue, or straight up operational in resources constraint environment such as but not limited to OpenWRT embedded router.

-In certain UNIX-like operating system design, this directory can be a symbolic link to `/usr/bin` (`System V.4`, `Debian`, etc).
+All programs and applications here are available to all users.

+In some UNIX-like OSes like Oracle's Solaris (first to transform back in 2012) and Red Hat's Fedora (second to transform back in 2023), due to `/usr` is always being mounted and hardware are no longer seeing performance differences between `/` and `/usr`, this directory is being symbolic linked to `/usr/bin` instead; unifying both directories.
+This reduces the separation complexities while simplifying the package managements to target `/usr/bin` only.

 Generally, you **SHOULD ONLY** place programs that are very critical at early booting stage without conflicting with existing POSIX compliant programs.
+In the case of `/bin` being symbolic linked to `/usr/bin`, you **SHOULD NOT** place anything here and instead use `/usr/bin` exclusively.

 This directory **MUST NOT** have any sub-directory.